MGitHubL/BenchTGC/README.md

 Note that the node embeddings in the ```./emb/school/school_ITREND.emb``` folder are just placeholders, you need to run the main code to generate them.

+Note that the evaluation of the School dataset during training is not ideal, so we encourage the use of trained embeddings for clustering.

 ## Cite us